kalmhq/docs/docs/tut-hello.md

 cat nginx.conf
 ```

-It seems this is the nginx container we wanted
+It seems that this is the nginx container we wanted

 ![shell commands](assets/shell-cmd.png)

 Next let's go back to the Components list, and edit our component.

 Currently, a single pod is running on our cluster, because we specified 1 replica when creating the component.
-We can edit Application components at any time and redeploying it.
+We can edit Application components at any time and redeploy it.
 Click the "Edit" button.

 ![edit component](assets/edit-comp.png)

-Change the number of replicas to "3"
+Change the number of replicas to "3" and click Deploy.

 ![increase replicas](assets/increase-replicas.png)

-After a few moment, there should be three pods running.
+After a few moments, there should be three pods running.

 ![three pods](assets/three-pods.png)

-You may have heard that kubernetes is "declarative", which means you specify the end result, and the kuberentes control plane figures out how to achieve the end result for you.
+You may have heard that kubernetes is "declarative", which means you specify the end result, and the kubernetes control plane figures out how to achieve the end result for you.

 ## Step 4: Port and HTTP access

 Since nginx is a web server, what we really want is to be able to see it via a browser.
 To enable HTTP access, we have to do two things.
 First let's open a port on the component.
-Click Edit Component, then click on the "Networking" tab.
+Click "Edit" on the webserver component, then click on the "Networking" tab.

 ![networking tab](assets/networking-tab.png)